OGRE’S CHURCHES

 (I. Zandere)

-1927.
-The Ogre summer resort district congregation was founded, which, after Ogre was granted town rights, was named the Ogre Town Congregation.
-The elected congregation committee carried out preparatory work for the construction of the new church.
-The foundation stone of the building was laid in 1928, and the church was consecrated on August 31, 1930.
-Its architect is Haralds Kundziņš.
-The construction of the church cost approximately 45,000 lats.
-It has 422 seats, 50 of which are in the organ loft, and about one hundred standing places.
-The church bell is adorned with the inscription “I call the living, I mourn the dead.
-For Ogre Town Church at Christmas”, it was made in Švenns’ bell foundry in Riga.
-The church’s altarpiece, based on K. Hūns’ work “The Second Coming of Christ”, was created by artist Šēnbergs, and it is an art monument of local significance.
-The organ was installed in the church in 1940.
+In 1927, the Ogre Summer Resort District Congregation was founded.
+After Ogre was granted town rights, it became known as the Ogre Town Congregation.
+The elected congregation committee carried out preparatory work for the construction of a new church.
+The foundation stone was laid in 1928, and the church was consecrated on August 31, 1930.
+The architect was Haralds Kundziņš.
+Construction cost approximately 45,000 lats.
+The church has 422 seats, including 50 in the organ loft, and around 100 standing places.

 “OGRE KANGARI” HIKING TRAIL